top of page

 The PBM Accountability Project of Colorado is working to fix this broken system.

-One of the most promising and successful solutions to date is the “PBM Reverse Auction,” which would transform the opaque and uncompetitive process for setting prescription drug prices into a transparent, dynamically competitive marketplace.
-This process would allow PBMs to compete with one another, online to offer the State of Colorado the formulary of prescription medicines Colorado wants to buy at the lowest price.
+One of the most promising and successful solutions to date is the “PBM Reverse Auction,” which transforms the opaque and uncompetitive state process for selecting PBM drug price proposals into a transparent, dynamically competitive marketplace.
+This process requires PBMs to compete with one another online to offer the State of Colorado the formulary of prescription medicines Colorado wants to buy at the lowest price.